raganwald-deprecated/homoiconic/2010/04/modal_interface.md

 First, I had to do a little [yak shaving][yak] (also [this][dont_yak]).

-The `hold` gesture, where you hold your finger down without moving it, required something a little more fancy than iGesture supported, in that it had to work while your finger was down after a delay.
+The `hold` gesture, where you hold the mouse down without moving it, required something a little more fancy than iGesture supported, in that it had to trigger after a delay.
 The Timers jQuery plugin is ideal, but if you don't use hold, there shouldn't be a dependency.
 I [added the hold gesture][hold] with the proviso that you must include Timers to use hold.
 If you don't use hold, the timer code is never invoked.

 Next, I noticed was that iGesture doesn't have a `.removegesture` method for unbinding gesture handling from a DOM element.
 I sent a [swift kick in the pants to the developer][catch_22], and the feature was added.
 And when I downloaded a copy of the [Dragscrollable][dsble] plugin for jQuery, I found that it also lacked a method to unbind its handler support.
 A similar plugin, [Dragscroll][ds], provides this functionality.
 It took me a few minutes, but I was able to implement `.removedragscrollable` on a [local copy][dsjs] of the plugin.